The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Both a cash rebate and 0 percent financing can help you save money on a car purchase, but they work differently.
+Both a cash rebate and 0 percent financing can help you save money on a car purchase.
 A cash rebate is money given back to the car buyer in exchange for purchasing a vehicle, while 0 percent APR is for an auto loan that comes with no interest or fees.